-Appointment of a retired faculty member may adversely impact retirement and/or Social Security benefits.
-Prior to nominating such individuals, the Benefits Office should be consulted.
+Appointment of a retired faculty member may adversely impact retirement, employment eligibility and/or Social Security benefits.

-Nominations for appointment to "reimbursed" positions (replacements for faculty released by grants, etc.) must be accompanied by appropriate documentation, including relevant contract numbers, teaching responsibilities of the person being replaced, etc.
+Nominations for appointment to reimbursed positions (replacements for faculty released by grants, contracts, etc.) must be accompanied by appropriate documentation, including relevant contract numbers, teaching responsibilities of the person being replaced, etc.

+VII.
+EVALUATION

+Temporary faculty must be evaluated in accordance with the periodic evaluation procedure, campus policy, and the departmental policy on teaching effectiveness.
+This evaluation shall include student ratings of courses and peer evaluations for those with teaching duties, peer review by a committee of the department or equivalent unit, and evaluations by appropriate administrators for all temporary faculty.

+A temporary faculty member’s teaching shall be assessed on a regular basis according to the schedule and procedures outlined in the Policy on the Assessment of Teaching Effectiveness (APM 322) and the departmental policy on teaching effectiveness.
+The results of these assessments shall be placed in the PAF of the faculty member.

+Temporary faculty holding three-year appointments shall be evaluated at least once during the term of their appointment and may be evaluated more frequently upon the request of either the employee or the President.

+After consultation with the departmental peer review committee and the department chair, the appropriate administrator shall prepare a written evaluation of a temporary faculty member's performance using Form 306 by the date provided on the Faculty Affairs calendar and place this evaluation in the faculty member’s PAF.
+The temporary faculty member shall be provided a copy of the written record of the evaluation.

+All evaluations shall be placed in the PAF.

+Upon request, a faculty member shall be provided the opportunity to meet with the appropriate administrator regarding material to be placed in the file to which the faculty member objects.
+The request to meet, if any, shall be made within five (5) days of the receipt of notification.
+If no meeting is requested, the material will be placed in the file.
+If a meeting is requested, it shall take place within ten (10) days of the request made by the faculty member.

 VIII.
-APPOINTMENT PROCEDURES

-Full-time temporary faculty shall be appointed pursuant to the Policy and Procedures for the Appointment of Full-time Temporary Faculty including Emergency Appointments.
+PERSONNEL ACTION FILE (PAF)

+Each temporary faculty member shall have one (1) PAF for employment information and documentation that may be relevant to recommendations or actions regarding the faculty member.

+The PAF shall be maintained in the office of the dean.
+All access to the PAF shall be logged.

 IX.
-EVALUATION

-A full-time temporary faculty member shall be evaluated on a regular basis according to the schedule outlined in the Policy on the Assessment of Teaching Effectiveness.
-The results of these evaluations shall be placed in the Open Personnel File of the faculty member.

-Department chairs shall prepare a written evaluation of a full-time temporary faculty member's performance at the end of each academic year.
-This evaluation shall be placed in the Open Personnel File.

-X. OPEN PERSONNEL FILE

-Each full-time temporary faculty member shall have one (1) Open Personnel File for employment information and information that may be relevant to personnel recommendations or actions regarding the faculty member.

-The Open Personnel File shall be maintained in the office of the dean.3

-XI.
 PRIVILEGES AND BENEFITS

-Full-time temporary faculty members are members of the Academic Assembly and have voting rights in the department pursuant to University policy, in particular, the Policy on Academic Organization.
+Full-time temporary faculty members are members of the Academic Assembly and have voting rights in the department pursuant to University policy.

-Full-time temporary faculty members shall receive faculty privileges, including the right to purchase faculty parking decals and receive a faculty ID card, which provides the following advantages:
+Temporary faculty members shall receive faculty privileges, including the right to purchase faculty parking decals and receive a faculty ID card, which provides the following advantages:

-a. use of library facilities and faculty borrowing privileges
+use of library facilities and faculty borrowing privileges

-b. use of Instructional Media Services facilities and equipment
+use of Instructional Media Services facilities and equipment

-c. use of state car and/or travel expense allocations when approved
+use of state car and/or travel expense allocations when approved

-d. use of laboratory and research facilities when applicable and approved
+use of laboratory and research facilities when applicable and approved use of Student Union facilities

-e. use of Student Union facilities
+use of a university e-mail account.

-f. the ability to purchase Associated Student Body card for access to campus events.

-Full-time temporary faculty members who have a contract for an academic year are eligible for health benefits.
+Temporary faculty members in academic year classifications who have an appointment for at least six (6) weighted teaching units (i.e., 0.40 time base) for at least one semester are eligible for health benefits.

-Full-time temporary faculty members with at least six (6) years of full-time equivalent service4 in a department are eligible for the CSU Fee Waiver Program subject to the provisions of Article 26 of the Collective Bargaining Agreement.
+Temporary faculty members who hold a three-year appointment are eligible for the CSU Fee Waiver Program.

-XII.
+After five years of continuous full-time service,

+full-time temporary faculty are “vested” members in the CalPERS retirement system.

+VIII.
 DISTRIBUTION

-Academic Personnel Services shall provide a copy of this policy to all full-time temporary faculty members at the time of their initial appointment.